 Network logos.
 The logos that appear on your card indicate where it can be used.
 You can access any ATM that carries the same logos as your card, make PIN-based purchases at merchants that display the same Point-of-Sale network, and make signature-based purchases at merchants that accept Visa or MasterCard debit cards.

 Request an ATM card/debit card.

-When you open a checking account, your bank will probably offer you the opportunity to apply for at ATM card and/or a debit card.
+When you open a saving or checking account, your bank will probably offer you the opportunity to apply for at ATM card and/or a debit card.